Ullanlinna: History

+In the 18th century, Helsinki’s richest man, Johan Sederholm, established a shipyard in the area, which he later came to own entirely.

+During the 19th century the area was dominated by summer pavilions owned by the wealthy Helsinki middle-classes.
+The appearance of the area changed gradually at the end of the 19th century as the wooden houses were replaced with much higher stone buildings, designed in the prevailing Jugendstil architectural style synonymous with National Romanticism.

 The central part of Ullanlinna is marked by the Tähtitorninpuisto park (Observatory Park), at the centre of which is the former observatory, designed by Carl Ludvig Engel in 1825 in the Neoclassical style of architecture.
 Other notable buildings in the district are the Design Museum and the Museum of Finnish Architecture.